Our Story

 Through Saj bread, we bring the values of family, friendship, and nourishment from Lebanon to Appalachia bridging lands, stories, and people.

-aj bread, spelled in Arabic as (منقوشة), has long been a dream of mine, a way to preserve ancestral recipes while developing something of my own, rooted in the heritage I come from.
+Brining Saj bread or Manouche to the US, spelled in Arabic as (منقوشة), has long been a dream of mine, a way to preserve ancestral recipes while developing something of my own, rooted in the heritage I come from.

 I have always seen bread-making as a meditation, a living prayer, where all the elements of life come together to nourish both body and spirit.
 When made with intention, bread carries care, memory, and connection.